aledeg/FreshRSS-extensions/README.md

 Display videos | Choose if videos are displayed | True

 ## Latex Support
-If enabled, it will load Mathjax to render LaTeX content.
+When enabled, it will load Mathjax to render LaTeX content.

+## Date Format
+When enabled, users will be able to format dates in the interface.
+They can choose to display dates relative to their browser current date, or to display dates adjusted to their browser current timezone, or to display dates in 12-hours format.